urix360/WeatherApp/README.md

 # WeatherApp
-A simple app that displays the local weather, its can also search and display weather of another city.
+A simple app that displays the local weather, it can also search and display weather of another city.